Avoiding Costly Investment Mistakes

 As an expat, local financial services can lack regulation.
-Investment products are available overseas that cannot be sold in the U.K. owing to high charges, commission structures and restrictive liquidity, so it's vital you understand the commitment you are making as it could prove very costly.
+Investment products are available overseas that cannot be sold unless you qualify as a 'sophisticated investor'.
+These funds often have restricted liquidity and complex structures, so it's vital you understand the commitment you are making as it could prove very costly.

-Below are some of the more common mistakes we see that can be easily avoided, saving you time, money and a lot of unwanted stress.
+Below are some of the common mistakes we often see that can be easily avoided, saving you time, money and a lot of unwanted stress.

 Unregulated Collective Investment Schemes (UCIS)